 The names of the device files for filesystems to store quorum information must be the same on all cluster members.
-You must do at least one of the following:
+You must do the following:

-- Ensure that the members have their disks attached identically. - Create symbolic links (symlinks) so that the names of shared quorum partitions are the same on all cluster members .
+- Ensure that the members have their disks attached identically. - Create two unlabeled volumes of at least 10 MB in size on different physical devices.
+For example, you could use TPSSM on an SGI TP9500 RAID.
+For more information about TPSSM, see the SGI TPSSM Administration Guide. - Run the parted(8) command to create two partitions of at least 10 MB in size with a 0x83 device type on the chosen volume.
+For more information, see the parted(8) man page. - Create symbolic links (symlinks) so that the names of shared quorum partitions are the same on all cluster members.
 You must re-create the symlinks every time the machine reboots because /dev files are re-created.
 Therefore, you should modify the /usr/lib/clumanager/create\device\links script to add the device symlinks that are required.